 Understanding your starting point is a foundation within many spiritual principles that influence our journey, such as the spiritual laws explored on the Life Purpose App site.

 If fate is the hand you’re dealt, destiny is how you play the game.
 Destiny is the living journey you shape with each choice.
-It isn’t a fixed destination, it’s the potential you rise to meet.
+It isn’t a fixed destination; it’s the potential you rise to meet.

 In Western cultures there tends to be a strong emphasis on individual agency, where personal effort is seen as a key driver of outcomes3.
 That cultural perspective helps explain why many people view destiny as something they can influence.

-Fate and Destiny in Everyday Life
+Fate and destiny in everyday life

 How do these ideas show up day to day?
 Think of someone born with a phenomenal singing voice—that’s fate, the raw potential.
 Destiny is what they do with it: taking lessons, practicing daily, and having the courage to perform.